guan27/hw3-babythread/README.md

 You **DON'T** have to change any code in `main.c` :) But for you to understand the program's workflow, we provided the source code of `main.c`.
 You should done all your homework **WITHOUT** changing any variables or insert any code segement in `main.c`.

 ## 3. threadutils.h
-`threadutils.h` defines the structure of `TCB_NODE`, and all the global variables you needed for implementing `scheduler.c` and `threefunctions.c`, but `threadutils.h` is lack of some macro's implementation.
-You job is to finish them.
+`threadutils.h` defines the structure of `TCB_NODE`, and all the global variables you needed for `scheduler.c` and `threefunctions.c`, but `threadutils.h` lacks the implementation of some macro functions.
+Your job is to finish them.
 For more information, please check the comments in `threadutils.h`.

 ## 4. scheduler.c
 You need to implement `sighandler()` and `scheduler()` in `scheduler.c`, where `sighandler()` is "the sighandler" required in `sigaction()` system call and `scheduler()` is introduced in **1.
 Problem Description**.
 For more information, please check the comments in `scheduler.c`.